Real Nappies

 Summary:

-The use of Real Nappies is a growing trend.
+The use of Real Nappies is still a growing trend.
 Choosing to use them is not as unpleasant as you might have thought; you should find it will save you money at a time when its terribly difficult to balance the budget.
 The environment, both locally and globally will be much better for it too and not least of all, your baby will really feel the benefit.

-© Copyright 2001-2005, Envocare Ltd.
+© Copyright 2001-2013, Envocare Ltd.

 ENVOCARE is a registered trade mark of Envocare Ltd.